 To the average homeowner, though, stinkbugs are mostly harmless.
 They do not cause any structural or other damage and, unlike roaches, ants, and other common household pests, stinkbugs are solitary creatures and do not travel in colonies.
 While you may find a group of stinkbugs together in a garden, these are simply individuals drawn to the same food source.

 Stinkbugs emerge in the spring to feed and reproduce.
-As the weather turns colder, the bugs start invading homes in search of a warm place to spend the winter.
 Late July and August are the most common times to see damage on plants.
+And in the fall, as the weather turns colder, the bugs start invading homes in search of a warm place to spend the winter.
 But they have been seen at all times of the year, in all regions.

 Get Rid of Stinkbugs In Your Home